Strategic Tips To Start A Homestead Right Where You Are

 how to start a hobby farm intro image

-Wondering: Should I Start A Hobby Farm?
+Should I Start A Homestead?

 • Animals still need care in the dead of winter, when you’re feeling sick, and on the days that you just don’t want to.

-• Having a garden and growing things get you off the hook about 50% of the year however the garden still needs to be weeded and tended to In the heat of the summer and on the weeks when you want to go take a vacation.
-None of these things are easy and take a lot of work.
-Are you ready for it?
-Cuz that is how you’re going to answer the question if you should start a hobby farm.
+• Having a garden sounds easy but a garden still needs to be weeded and tended to In the heat of the summer and on the weeks when you want to go take a vacation.

 chicks in a brooder